jitesoft/simple-login/README.md

 #### Session storage

 The default session storage uses the php SessionHandler class.
-The `Jitesoft\SimpleLogin\Contracts\SessionStorageInterface` can be implemented to use your own session handler.
+The `Jitesoft\SimpleLogin\SessionStorage\SessionStorageInterface` can be implemented to use your own session handler.

 #### Crypto

 By default, the system uses the Blowfish algorithm to encrypt passwords.
-It's possible to change the default algorithm by creating a class implementing the `Jitesoft\SimpleLogin\Contracts\CryptoInterface` interface.
+It's possible to change the default algorithm by creating a class implementing the `Jitesoft\SimpleLogin\Crypto\CryptoInterface` interface.